beaverauv/auv_mission_control/README.md

 Note that substates and other actions are queued from within these states, this is just the top-level.

 Other states can then be added to the queue or run directly as follows.
-Note that you can tell the sub to run many tasks one after another, and it will wait until each has finished to run the others.
+Note that you can tell the sub to run many tasks one after another, and it will wait until each has finished to run the next.

 ```C++
 void Test::Tested::run() { test()->execute(); }